Reality Check: The government's customs options

 The paper acknowledges, though, that the EU would be required to implement equivalent arrangements at its borders to make any such scheme a success.

-Again, it could take years to introduce some of the technology needed, with no guarantees of success.
+The EU says it is happy to discuss anything that would facilitate trade, but (again), it could take years to introduce some of the technology needed.
+So the timescale of Brexit is an issue.

 In her speech at the Mansion House in March, the prime minister also said there would have to be specific provisions for Northern Ireland, including no new restrictions on small traders who carry out the majority of transactions across the Irish border.